Frosendroska/tum-idp/notes/5-benchmarks.md

 ## Benchmarking

-While using the Cloudflare's Object storage can be more cost efficient, it is not the only metric to be concidered before the migration.
-We want to make sure that the performance of the CloudFlare is also feasible and comparible to the S3 costs.

-We want to benchmark the system to show that the Cloudflare infrastructure also has a cutting edge speed and the differenct between the S3 and R2' price is not because in Amazon we pay for a great performance that we will lack in the Cloudflare invironment.

-Since one of the advantages that we have in the R2 is the absence of vendor lock in, we need to check not only the performance of the Object Storage inself, but the end-to-end pipeline with not inly Cloudflare workersl, but also the other VM's for computation.
-Is Cloudflare R2 fast enough compared with S3?
-Does free egress offset R2’s request fees?
-Whether to run compute on Cloudflare Workers or on classic VMs.
+Although Cloudflare R2 is often more cost-effective than Amazon S3, cost alone shouldn’t drive our migration decision.
+We must confirm that R2 delivers performance on par with S3 so that the price gap isn’t the result of higher latency or lower throughput.

+Our benchmark should therefore evaluate the entire end-to-end pipeline—not just R2’s raw object-storage performance, but also Cloudflare Workers and any computation running on external VMs.
+Specifically, we need to answer:
+	•	Is Cloudflare R2 fast enough relative to S3?
+	•	Does zero-egress pricing outweigh R2’s request fees?
+	•	Should compute run on Cloudflare Workers or remain on traditional VMs?

+Addressing these questions will show whether we can gain R2’s vendor-neutral benefits without sacrificing speed or incurring hidden costs.

 ## Existing benchmarking solutions

+### Skyrise

 In the BTW25 conference TU Berlin presented a "An Empirical Evaluation of Serverless Cloud Infrastructure for Large-Scale Data Processing" paper.
 They performed a detailed analysis of the performance and cost characteristics of serverless infrastructure in the data processing contex.
 Moreover, they provided an open source framework that enables the integration of the additional benchmarks and cloud infrastructure.